LUKSO CLI Node Setup

 lukso start --testnet --checkpoint-sync

-If you are using an older version, you can pass down the checkpoint flag to the consensus clients directly:
+If your clients are not starting up or if you are using an older versions of the CLI, you can manually pass down the checkpoint flag to the consensus clients:

 # Starting Mainnet with Checkpoint for Prysm Consensus Client